28th November, 2024

 Not Very Likely (2) x Broken Leg (4) = Risk (8)

 Ok, great.
-We have calculated some risk.
+We have calculated the risk.
 But what does 8 mean?
-The risk level of 8 could mean anything.
+A risk level of 8 could mean anything.
 It needs to be put into the context of the risk scale you are using.
 And this is where a risk matrix comes in handy.

 Why Use A Risk Matrix